Aarron8899/rub-x-website/README.md

-# rub-x-website
+# Rub-X Website
-Website for Rub-X automatic rubber harvesting system
+This repository hosts the main website for Rub-X at www.rub-x.org.